 - Receive the preparation needed to independently pursue a program of research

-- Secure funding to purse an area of interest within SLP
+- Secure funding to pursue research in an area of interest within SLP

 - Contribute to the basic and applied knowledge of speech-language pathology